molmod/psiflow/docs/execution.md

     This would allow to set execution of NequIP inference on a GPU but MACE inference on a CPU, for example.

+Until here, we have completely specified *how* all operations within psiflow should be executed.
+This part of the configuration file is therefore relatively transferable between different configurations (at least if the hardware is similar).

-## 2. Configure __where__ everything gets executed
+### 2. Configure __where__ everything gets executed
-The next thing to configure is _where_ all the execution resources are coming from.
+The second part of the configuration file specifies _where_ all the execution resources are coming from.
 Psiflow (and Parsl) need to know whether they're supposed to request a GPU in Google Cloud or submit a SLURM jobscript to a GPU cluster, for example.
+In particular, this means that the executor labels (stored as attributes in the execution definitions from the first part) need to be associated with particular **resource providers**.
+Resource providers can be anything, from your local workstation, the cluster at your university, to an array of VM instances in Google Cloud.
-Execution resources are provided using the Parsl `ExecutionProvider` class.
+These resources can be defined in the configuration file using any of the following Parsl `ExecutionProvider` subclasses:

+- `AWSProvider`
+- `CobaltProvider`
+- `CondorProvider`
+- `GoogleCloudProvider`
+- `GridEngineProvider`
+- `LocalProvider`
+- `LSFProvider`
+- `GridEngineProvider`
+- `SlurmProvider`
+- `TorqueProvider`
+- `KubernetesProvider`
+- `PBSProProvider`

+For each of the executor labels used in the first part, we need to define which provider that executor should use.
-The easiest option is to set psiflow to only use resources on the local computer (i.e. your own CPU, GPU, memory, and disk space).
+The easiest option is to set psiflow to only use resources on the local computer (i.e. your own CPU, GPU, memory, and disk space) using the `LocalProvider`:
 ```py
 from parsl.providers import LocalProvider